michaelbdai/Metrics/README.md

 ## Project Description
 Web API supports the following actions:
-1. Create a Metric
+* Create a Metric
-2. Post Values to a Metric
+* Post Values to a Metric
-3. Retrieve Statistics including:
+* Retrieve Statistics including:
-a.
-Arithmetic Mean of a values posted to metric
+  - Arithmetic Mean of a values posted to metric
-b.
-Median of a values posted to metric
+  - Median of a values posted to metric
-c.
-Min value for metric
+  - Min value for metric
-d.
-Max value for metric
+  - Max value for metric